 Where the Contractor fails to comply with, or anticipates that is it likely to fail to comply with clause 4.2.3, it shall notify the Commonwealth Representative in writing as soon as reasonably practicable.

-Technical Data, Software and Contract Material (CORE)
+Technical Data, Software and Contract Material

-Ownership of Intellectual Property (Core)
+Ownership of Intellectual Property (IP) (Core)

 Note to drafters: If Commonwealth ownership of IP or broader IP rights for Defence Purposes is required (for example, if the Commonwealth will be funding the development of existing IP or the creation of new IP), or the Contractor will be provided with TD or Software as GFM, use of the ASDEFCON (Complex Materiel) Volume 2 template should be considered or appropriate clauses from that template should be included.